get-salt-AI/SaltAI-Web-Docs/docs/deploy-to-api.md

 }
 ```

-## Salt Input Node
+## SaltInput node

-The Salt Input Node is an official node developed by the Salt team.
-This node allows you to expose input parameters of your workflow for end user consumption.
+The SaltInput node is an official node developed by the Salt team.
+Each one present in the workflow allows you to expose input parameters for the end user to interact with.

 <aside>
-ℹ️ It is recommended to give the Salt Input Node a unique name for easier reference in your request body.
+ℹ️ It is recommended to give each SaltInput node a unique name for easier reference when constructing your request body.
+If a node is unnamed, it will be named by its node id number, e.g. "14".
 </aside>

-### Supported Value Types
+### Supported value types

 - RAW Types: Strings, Integers, Float, Boolean
 - Reference Types: URLs